milesdwilliams15/seerrr/README.md

       truth = 1
     )
     evl # print
-    # # A tibble: 1 x 5
+    # A tibble: 2 x 9
-    #   term        bias     mse coverage power
+    #  term  true.value  average variance std.error     bias     mse coverage power
-    #   <fct>      <dbl>   <dbl>    <dbl> <dbl>
+    #  <fct>      <dbl>    <dbl>    <dbl>     <dbl>    <dbl>   <dbl>    <dbl> <dbl>
-    # 1 x     -0.0000749 0.00214    0.954     1
+    #1 x              1  0.998    0.00174    0.0448 -0.00250 0.00174     0.97  1

+With `what = "bias"`, `evaluate()` will return:

+  1. The user-supplied truth value of the parameter of interest;
+  2. The average of parameter estimates produced from the simulation;
+  3. The variance of the simulated parameter estimates;
+  4. The average standard error of the parameter estimate across simulations;
+  5. The average bias of the parameter relative to its true value;
+  6. The mean squared error of the parameter relative to its true value;
-With `what = "bias"`, `evaluate()` now returns the average bias of the estimate for `x`, MSE, coverage (proportion of times the 95 percent CIs overlap with the true effect size), and power to detect the true effect.
+  7. The coverage of the 95 percent confidence intervals with the true parameter value;
+  8. The power, or proportion of times the null is rejected.

+A convenient addition to the `"bias"` option in `evaluate()` is that it is now possible to specify a different truth value for multiple parameters if more than one is of interest.
+For example:

+    sim <- simulate(
+      x = rnorm(N),
+      z = rnorm(N),
+      y = x + 2 * z + rnorm(N)
+    )
+    est <- estimate(
+      sim,
+      y ~ x + z,
+      "x"
+    )
+    evl <- evaluate(
+      est,
+      what = "bias",
+      truth = c(1, 2)
+    )
+    evl # print
+    # A tibble: 2 x 9
+    #  term  true.value average variance std.error     bias     mse coverage power
+    #  <fct>      <dbl>   <dbl>    <dbl>     <dbl>    <dbl>   <dbl>    <dbl> <dbl>
+    #1 x              1   0.998  0.00201    0.0451 -0.00236 0.00201    0.96      1
+    #2 z              2   2.00   0.00251    0.0450 -0.00181 0.00250    0.915     1

+Here, we've added a second predictor variable, `z`, and set its true parameter value to `2`.
+We can return summary statistics for both `x` and `z` given their true values, `truth = c(1, 2)`.

 # Summary

-The power of a computational approach and the specific set of tools provided by `seerrr` is that it permits specifying and computing power for a diverse array of complex designs and data-generating processes without constraining the analyst to a particular set of analytical distributional assumptions as imposed by other existing approaches in `R`.
-Whatever one can conceive of, `seerrr` "sees all."
+`seerrr` is not a revolutionary package, but it is a useful one.
+It streamlines the process of doing a Monte Carlo or computational power analysis by outsourcing much of the programming required for such analyses to its workhorse functions.
+This frees the analyst to focus on the specifics of the d.g.p., model specification, and inference strategy.
+Whatever one can conceive of, `seerrr` will help you "see all."